thebrucecgit/ocaml-prolog/README.md

 # OCaml Prolog Interpreter

 This project is a simplified interpreter for the Prolog language, written in OCaml.
-Given a program and a query, the program effectively returns a lazy list of possible solutions for the given query.
+Given a program and a query, the program uses OCaml effects to pause and return a solution, and resume the computation on user input.

 Supports
 * Rules, facts, symbols
 * Lazy evaluation
 * Basic arithmetic operations
 * Lists
+* Cut operator (`!`)

 ## Usage